mr-chew/mr-chew.github.io/_posts/2022-8-29-game-tree.md

 The course of the game is determined by the players decisions in a deterministic game.
 Rolling dice or shuffling cards are examples of randomness involved in a non-deterministic game.

-The full game state can be seen by both players at all times in perfect information games.
-Everyone has their cards visible on the table or the board.
-Each player can only see a small part of the game state in hidden information games.
-In card games, players are dealt a few cards and can't see what the other players are holding.
-Hidden information games appeal to players because they have to guess what the other players know based on their decisions.
+In perfect information games, both players can see the entire game state at all times.
+Everyone's cards are visible on the table or board.
+In hidden information games, each player can only see a small portion of the game state.
+Players in card games are dealt a few cards and cannot see what the other players are holding.
+Players enjoy hidden information games because they must guess what the other players know based on their decisions.

 ## Solving Game Tree